bsherin/tacticdocs/docs/Tile-Creator.rst

         return myvar + 2

 All methods that you define need to have ``self`` as the first argument.
+This is also where you must define any :doc:`Handler-Methods`.

 Creating Matplotlib Tiles
 -------------------------